TalariaSoftware/ncmanager-help/committees/get-on-board-agenda.md

 ---
-title: Get Recommendation onto the Board Agenda
+title: Get Recommendation to the Board
 permalink: /:path/:basename
 ---